 Remote sessions recognize most Mac keyboard combinations for text input, such as Option-G to input the copyright symbol ©.
 Some keystrokes you make during a session, however, do not appear on the remote application or desktop and instead are interpreted by the Mac operating system.
 This can result in keys triggering Mac responses instead.

 You might also want to use certain Windows keys, such as Insert, that many Mac keyboards do not have.
 Similarly, some Windows 8 keyboard shortcuts display charms and app commands, and snap and switch apps.
 These shortcuts are not mimicked natively by Mac keyboards but can be sent to the remote desktop or application using the Keyboard menu.

 Keyboards and the ways keys are configured can differ widely between machines.
 Citrix Workspace app for Mac therefore offers several choices to ensure that keystrokes can be forwarded correctly to hosted applications and desktops.
 These are listed in the table.
 The default behavior is described.
 If you adjust the defaults (using Citrix Workspace app for Mac or other preferences), different keystroke combinations might be forwarded and other behavior might be observed on the Remote PC Access.

 Certain key combinations listed in the table are not available when using newer Mac keyboards.
 In most of these cases, keyboard input can be sent to the session using the Keyboard menu.

 Conventions used in the table:

-- Letter keys are capitalized and do not imply that the Shift key should be pressed simultaneously.
+- Letter keys are capitalized and do not imply that the Shift key must be pressed simultaneously.

-- Hyphens between keystrokes indicate that keys should be pressed together (for example, Control-C).
+- Hyphens between keystrokes indicate that keys must be pressed together (for example, Control-C).

 - Menu instructions relate to the menus in the session.